 Scarpetta and Marino are at the scene of what appears to be the accidental death of a wealthy young woman when a video link appears and starts playing on Kay's phone.
 Although her policy is to never interrupt a scene investigation with personal calls, she is powerless to stop watching.
 The video is a twenty year old video of her niece Lucy - and her then lover Carrie Grethem.
 Grethem was thought to be dead, but surfaced in the last book and attempted to kill Kay.
-It looks like she's back and still determined to wreak havoc with Kay and her family.
+It looks like she's back again and still determined to wreak havoc with Kay and her family.

 "The FBI placed the niece I raised like a daughter into a psychopathic monster's care, and that decision changed the course of our lives.
 It has changed absolutely everything."